-Sometimes a door may re-lock quicker than expected, which doesn't allow sufficient time for the person to open the door.
+Sometimes a door may re-lock quicker than expected, which doesn't allow sufficient time for a person to open the door.

-The two common causes for this issue is the door's unlock time is set too low or the DPI (Door Position Indicator) indicates the door is already open.
+The two most common causes for this issue are that the door's unlock time is set too low or the DPI (Door Position Indicator) indicates the door is already open.

 Door unlock time is too short

 Depending on the reader's proximity to the door, the unlock time on the door may be too short for the user to get from the reader to the door before the door re-locks.

 Steps to find and adjust door unlock time

 Navigate in Command to the door in question and go to the Settings page.

 At the bottom of the page, select Installer Settings.